Outsourced CFOs: Virtual, part-time, & interim finance leaders

 External factors (like the financial crisis) have hit hard, and you need new financial models

-You’re facing a particular technical challenge, like an M&A or creating stock options for employees
+You’re facing a particular technical challenge, like an M&A process or creating stock options for employees

 You generally lack financial structure and strategy, and it’s time to implement them